algo26-matthias/idna-convert/ReadMe.txt

 call the method setParams() - please see the inline documentation for details.
 ACE strings (the Punycode form) are always 7bit ASCII strings.

-ATTENTION: As of version 0.6.0 of this class it is written in the OOP style of PHP5.
+ATTENTION: As of version 0.6.0 this class is written in the OOP style of PHP5.
 Since PHP4 is no longer actively maintained, you should switch to PHP5 as fast as possible.
 We expect to see no compatibility issues with the upcoming PHP6, too.